 Due to improper project management and lack of priority tracking, there will be times when management will ask a team member to leave a current task and start working on another one, ignoring priorities.

 A good manager must know their subject and project well.
-To know all the technicalities and business process involved is as important as managing the people and resources.
+Knowing all the technicalities and business processes involved is as important as managing the people and resources.